Area Status: Closed

-About two miles north of Old Timers Campground is Graham Creek Campground, with 25 sites and a rough, natural-surface boat ramp.
+About two miles north of Old Timers Campground is Graham Creek Campground, with 25 sites.
 There are 15 reservable sites and 10 non-reservable sites.
 The hillside sites are about 100 yards from the high-water line, and offer a choice of sun or shade.
 Some are surrounded by large trees while others are more open.
 Willows separate campground from lake but paths provide access to the shoreline.
 Sites are available for large RVs, although entrance and exit roads are steep.
 Private property adjoins the south side of the campground.
+The old boat ramp at the campground is closed to vessels larger than can be carried.
+Trailered boats must use the boatramp on the west side of the lake after getting a Colorado Parks and Wildlife inspection.

 At a Glance